 Click on each country to view Solvency II information on that country and a selected list of news and analysis.

-Firms can seek approval from supervisors to use optional elements of the regulatory framework, such as internal models (IMs), undertaking specific parameters (USPs), adjustments to the discount curve – the volatility (VA) and the matching adjustment (MA) – and transitional measures.
-These measures impact the valuation of the liabilities as well as the calculation of the solvency capital requirement.
+Firms can deviate from the core requirements by applying optional elements of the regulatory framework, such as internal models (IMs), undertaking specific parameters (USPs), the volatility adjustment (VA) and the matching adjustment (MA) – as well as transitional measures that smooth the introduction of Solvency II.
+These adjustments and measures impact the valuation of liabilities and own funds, with a consequent effect ؘ– usually positive – on the solvency capital ratio.

 The interactive map on the left shows how many firms are using the optional elements and/or whether there is a high, medium or low take-up in each country.